VCG-team/elbo-t2ialign/README.md

 Reproducing the results will need about 10G GPU memory.
 We are still working on reducing the memory cost for reproductions.

-You can change configuration file in `config` folder to test different settings.
+To test different settings, you can change configuration files in `config` folder, or pass command line arguments following [OmegaConf](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#usage).

 Welcome to open an issue if you have any questions.

 ### Reproduce PASCAL VOC Results